 FAQ 10: Tell us about the math for this project.

-10c) Why do you need a $1M stewardship and maintenance fund?
+10b) Why do you need a $1M stewardship and maintenance fund?
 Caring for land properly takes money.
-A stewardship and maintenance fund will generate some revenue each year that will help us cover some of the expenses related to the property, like paying property taxes, undertaking restoration efforts, and other maintenance.
+A stewardship and maintenance fund will generate some revenue each year that will help us cover some of the expenses related to the property, like paying property taxes, insurance, undertaking restoration efforts, and other maintenance.
 Although as a nonprofit organization the Methow Conservancy has the option to invoke nonprofit status and not pay property taxes, the Methow Conservancy pays--and has always paid--property taxes on its owned properties, just like any other landowner.
 We intend to pay property taxes (approx. $25k/year) on the Sunny M Ranch parcels as well.